-On June 17, 1992 Petitioner's attorney John B. Webster filed a request for hearing on the denial by the Division of Water Resources of Mr. Harrington's Water Quality Certificate.
-On August 13, 1992 the Coastal Resources Management Council ("CRMC"), after considering Mr. Harrington's application to construct and maintain a pier, ramp, access float, and two "T-head" floats in Nanaquaket Pond in Tiverton, Rhode Island, on land and in tidal waters adjacent to 404 Nanaquaket Road, Tiverton, Rhode Island, issued its final decision denying the application.
-Among its findings of fact was that "The evidence showed that the RIDEM has denied water quality certification to the applicant."
-Bruce E. Harrington, No. 90-12-48, CRMC Decision dated July 21, 1992, issued August 13, 1992, at 8.
+On June 17, 1992 Petitioners' attorney John B. Webster filed a request for hearing on the revocation by the Division of Water Resources of the Kaplans' Water Quality Certificate.
+On August 13, 1992 the Coastal Resources Management Council ("CRMC"), after considering the Kaplans' application to construct and maintain a timber pier, ramp and float for residential use in Nanaquaket Pond in Tiverton, Rhode Island, on land and in tidal waters adjacent to 294 Nanaquaket Road, Tiverton, Rhode Island, issued its final decision denying the application.
+Among its findings of fact was that "the evidence showed that the RIDEM has denied water quality certification to the applicant."
+Daniel and Kim Kaplan, No. 90-3-91, CRMC Decision dated July 21, 1992, issued August 13, 1992, at 8.